Skip to main content

 Genesis 1:26–27

-God said: Let us make man in our image, as unto our likeness: and let them rule over the fish of the sea, and over the birds of the heavens, and over the livestock, and over all the earth, and over every crawling thing that crawleth upon the earth.
+God said: Let us make man in our image, as unto our likeness: and let them rule over the fish of the sea, and over the birds of the heavens, and over the livestock, and over all the land, and over every crawling thing that crawleth upon the land.
 And God created the man in his image; in the image of God he created him, a male and a female he created them.

 Genesis 1:26–27